gphippard/Rules_Archival_Description/_rad/8-1_Title-Statement-Responsibility-Area.md

 ---
 layout: single
-title: "8.1 TITLE AND STATEMENT OF RESPONSIBILITY AREA"
+title: "8.1 SOUND RECORDINGS, TITLE AND STATEMENT OF RESPONSIBILITY AREA"
 permalink: /8-1/
 toc: true
 toc_label: "On this page"